hxzhu9819/homepage/_posts/2020-10-30-Malloclab-Reflections.md

 **!!!Remember: we are aligning payloads, not headers!!!**.

-The answer is surpriseingly easy.
+The answer is surpriseingly simple.
 The structure has automated it for us.
 There is nothing we need to explicitly do to preserve double alignment w.r.t. payload.
 Why?

 ```
           |<- double aligned place 0x...0